drawveloper/js-closures-workshop/index.md

 --

-Going back to our example...
+Going back to our example:
 When `createMyFunction` is **executed**...
 The *inner function* is created.